c-arthur-yang/Tensorflow-Titanic/README.md

 I use two schemes to make the prediction.

-In decision_tree.py, I ues Decision Tree to predict the survived passanger, which got a reasonable result.
+In decision_tree.py, I use Decision Tree to predict the survived passangers, which got a reasonable result.

-In
+I also use TensorFlow to build a 3-layers NN to make the decision.